Skip to main content

 Lacework’s cloud security platform business boosted their sales by using account-based marketing.
 (Image Source)

 With so many businesses now interested in cloud security, Lacework needed to figure out which leads were worth their time and ABM budget.
 The sales and marketing teams worked together, studying their best customers, to create an ideal customer profile (ICP).
-Using lead data, they identified which opportunities were most likely to become successful customers.
+Using lead and intent data, they identified which opportunities were most likely to become successful customers.

 The result